-Jennifer Paul’s background is in environmental science research, having received a M.Sc. in the Environmental and Life Sciences graduate program from Trent University.
+Jennifer Andersen’s background is in environmental science research, having received a M.Sc. in the Environmental and Life Sciences graduate program from Trent University.
 She has experience in all aspects of the research and development process, and her portfolio includes several publications in refereed journals as well as presentations at national conferences.
 As the Manager of the CAWT, Jenn is responsible for overseeing all projects, their execution, scheduling, budgets, and communication of results.
 Jenn works with CAWT partners and clients to secure funding (if applicable) and ensure that their project’s needs are met.

 BARBARA SIEMBIDA-LÖSCH, PH.D, P.ENG.

 Research Scientist / Engineer